wani194/nl/README.md

 # NLP Project
-this is a web tool for analyzing  articles using the aylien API .It helps classify content as subjective or objective and checks if the tone is positive , neutral or negative.
-## features
-- analyze articles and blogs
-- classify content as subjective or objective
-- detect tone (positive, neutral, negative)
-- simple user interface

-## technoloies used
-- node.js:backend server
-- express:web framework
-- aylien API :for NLP analysis
-- babel :javascript compiler
-- sass : for styling

-# NLP Project

 ## Description
-This project uses Natural Language Processing (NLP) to analyze text sentiment from news articles.
+A web tool for analyzing sentiment and subjectivity of articles and blogs using Natural Language Processing (NLP).
+It classifies content as subjective or objective and determines the tone (positive, neutral, negative).

+---

+## Features
+- Analyze articles for sentiment polarity (positive, neutral, or negative).
+- Classify articles as subjective or objective.
+- Display results including polarity, subjectivity, and a snippet of the analyzed text.
+- Validate URLs with user-friendly error messages.
+- Works offline with Service Worker integration.
+- Simple, responsive user interface.

+---

+## Technologies Used
+- **Node.js**: Backend runtime.
+- **Express**: Web framework for routing and server setup.
+- **MeaningCloud API**: NLP analysis of article content.
+- **Webpack**: Tool for bundling, optimizing, and managing assets.
+- **SCSS**: Modular and efficient styling approach.
+- **Jest**: JavaScript testing framework for unit tests.

+---

+## Setup and Installation

-## Prerequisites
+### Prerequisites
-Ensure you have Node.js and npm installed.
+- Ensure you have the following installed:

-## Installation
+  - Node.js (version 14 or later).
+  - npm (Node Package Manager).

+### Steps to Install
 1. Clone the repository:
     ```bash
     git clone https://github.com/yourusername/nlp-project.git